EliHowey/Project-Euler/README.md

 ### Can anyone solve the problems?

 The problems range in difficulty and for many the experience is inductive chain learning.
 That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
 So the determined participant will slowly but surely work his/her way through every problem.

+## About this repository

+Run `node index.js` to start the CLI.
+It will prompt you for a problem number, then display information about the problem you select.